 It is fascinating to compare images of common flowers under different light conditions.
 When we use technology to see in UV, we see different patterns and markings invisible that can be seen by pollinating insects such as bees.
 This includes contrasting rings and spot patterns that direct the insect to the right place.

-Flowers Die so Seeds or Fruits Can Grow
+Flowers Die, so Seeds or Fruits Can Grow

-Plants that develop fruits, such as berry or hips, do so to attract more helpers for the seeds’ dispersal.
+Plants that develop fruits, such as berries or hips, do so to attract more helpers for the seeds’ dispersal.
 A tasty, juicy berry is irresistible for a small bird or mammal.
 They can gain a lot of energy.
 Later on, they will pass the seeds in their feces at some distance from the parent plant.
 This dispersal means less competition between plants.
 Trees have a similar strategy with their nuts.
 Animals that collect fallen nuts will easily cache them elsewhere, and many will be left or forgotten.

 Flower production is Part of the Lifecycle

 There is a reason why we tend to associate flowers with spring.
 While there are many winter-flowering plants and cultivated varieties for longer blooms in our gardens, spring is when nature comes into bloom.
-The plants time the flowers with the warmer weather and insects’ emergence to allow time for effective pollination.
+The plants time the flowers with the warmer weather and insects’ emergence to allow time for adequate pollination.
 As the year progresses, the plant can work on developing the seeds.
 Trees that blossom in spring can fruit or drop nuts in fall.
 Then the whole cycle begins again.

 Flowers are more than just a seasonal way to add some color to the natural world.
 They serve an essential purpose for plant reproduction and feeding many insect species.